We Value Your Privacy

 That's what our KPIxpert framework delivers — powered by LLM reasoning, causal modeling, and constrained optimization.

 Each child node can be treated as a decision variable (something we can influence) or a derived variable (something that reacts).
-LLMs help classify these automatically.
+LLMs help classify these automatically by understanding business context and causal relationships.

 decision_prompt = """